SouppuoS/THM/README.md

 [wham_scripts](https://storage.googleapis.com/whisper-public/wham_scripts.tar.gz) need to be placed under this folder.
 Unzip file and put it under the folder, do not make any change.

-Default json files are placed under `local/metafile`.
-If you want to gen your own dataset, scripts can be found under:
->./local/genRecipe.py

 ### How to use
 To generate wav files, you also need to place [high_res_wham](https://storage.googleapis.com/whisper-public/high_res_wham.zip) (can be found on wham website) and [THCHS30](http://www.openslr.org/18) under this folder.
 Script to generate wav files:
 >./local/createMixture.py

-To make it works your folder should look like this:
+Folder should look like this:
 >THM
 |--high_res_wham
 |--local
 |--THCHS30
 |--wham_scripts
+|--gen.sh

+You can use:
+>./gen.sh --stage 2 --src 2

-Mixed audio will be placed in:
+to generate wav file using default json.
+Mixed audio will be placed in `./mix`.
->./mix

 Folder `mix_clean` contain mixed audio with NO noise, like wsj0-mix, wav files under `mix_both` are noise added.

+Default json files are placed under `local/metafile`.
+If you want to gen your own dataset, scripts can be found under:
+>./local/genRecipe.py

+or type:
+>./gen.sh --stage 1 --src 2

+to generate a new 2 speakers mixture json file.

 ### Feature
 * [x] noise mixed
-* [x] 3+ speakers support
+* [x] support any number of speakers

 ### Schedule
 - 2020/10/31: Have a plan.
 - 2020/11/1: Finished 2spk-min-8k-gen.
 - 2020/11/9: Support 3 speakers mixture.
 - 2020/11/14: Refactor code, now support any #spks mixture.
+- 2020/11/14: add a bash script.